-The focus of Wärtsilä’s R&D activities is on products and solutions that are flexible, efficient, reliable, safe, cost-efficient to operate, and that have a minimal environmental footprint throughout their lifecycles.
-A substantial proportion of the company’s investments in product development is targeted at securing environmental compliancy and providing short- and long-term benefits for the company’s customers.
+The focus of Wärtsilä’s R&D activities is on digitalisation, smart technologies, new products, and solutions that are flexible, efficient, reliable, safe, cost-efficient to operate, and that have a minimal environmental footprint throughout their lifecycles.
+A substantial proportion of the company’s investments in product development is targeted at securing environmental compliancy, providing short- and long-term benefits for the company’s customers, and enabling sustainable societies.

-By focusing on the initial stages of the development process and by utilising modularity, simulation, virtual testing, and validation, Wärtsilä is able to reduce the lead time for new solutions without compromising quality, reliability and safety aspects.
+By focusing on the initial stages of the development process, and by utilising modularity, simulation, virtual testing, and validation, Wärtsilä is able to reduce the lead time for new solutions thereby securing reliability and safety aspects without compromising quality.

 When the product has successfully passed all the validation process steps, both in the laboratory and in the field, and its performance meets Wärtsilä's high standards, it can be delivered to the market.

 Wärtsilä protects innovation and competitiveness through close attention to Intellectual Asset Management and the continuous development of internal key competences.
 Networks and clusters are formed to further extend the company’s know-how, skills, and capabilities by committing to long-term relationships with suppliers, engineering companies, university partners, and with licensees and other Original Equipment Manufacturers.

 The HERCULES programme and sustainable innovation through partnerships